Skip to main content

 • VPC Association: direct association of the VPC to the Service Network.
 Simple, but only traffic originating within the VPC itself can reach the Service Network — it’s not transitive.

-• Service Network Endpoint: a VPC Endpoint of type ServiceNetwork created in the consumer VPC.
+• Service Network Endpoint (SNE): a VPC Endpoint of type ServiceNetwork created in the consumer VPC.
 Unlike a VPC Association, it allows traffic that arrives at the VPC from outside — through VPC Peering, Transit Gateway, Direct Connect, or VPN — to reach the Service Network resources.

 Resource Configuration